Wageningen Blues City Weekend

 In the evening of May 4 the Dutch commemorate the deaths of all Dutch civilians and members of the armed forced who have died in service to their country since World War 2.
 On May 5th the Dutch celebrate Liberation Day.
 This day in 1945 officially marked the ending of World War 2 in the Netherlands.

 Every two year in the first week of June Wageningen offers an international festival where international and local artists perform in the Belmonte Arboretum.
-7 June 2015 we will have the next festival.
 It is both an cultural and musical event, a great opportunity to see and taste the cultural heritage of different countries.

 Each year during the first Saturday in June Wageningen hosts an art market where local artists get an oppertunity to display their work.
 The art market has been organised for the past 40 years and is quite large.
 Entrance to the market is free.More information